Contrast: Definition, issues and explanations

 Why is contrast crucial in UI/UX design?

-Contrast is crucial because it improves the readability, comprehension, and accessibility of interfaces, ensuring an optimal user experience for everyone, including people with visual impairments.
+Contrast is crucial because it improves the legibility, comprehension and accessibility of interfaces, ensuring an optimal user experience for everyone, including people with visual impairments.

 How do you measure the contrast between two colors?

-Contrast is measured by the luminance ratio between two colors, often evaluated using online tools that check whether combinations comply with accessibility standards such as WCAG.
+Contrast is measured by a luminance ratio between two colors, often assessed with online tools that check whether combinations comply with accessibility standards like WCAG.

-To avoid overly aggressive contrast, colors must be balanced, overly vivid contrasts avoided, and the interface tested with users to ensure comfortable and fatigue-free use.
+To avoid over-aggressive contrast, colors should be balanced, bright contrasts avoided and the interface tested with users to ensure comfortable, non-tiring use.

 Need help with your tech project?